mikelove/closer_look_null/closer_look_null.md

 work, incorporating the good parts from various methods to improve performance.
 For this, we need good methods and good benchmarks.

-Here is a link to all the code used to generate these figures and tables.
+This repo contains all the code used to generate these figures and tables.

-- link
+* `simulation.R` : contains the scripts for generating p-values
+* `tables_and_figures.Rnw` : contains the code for making figures

 Footnote: I attempted to draw the attention of the authors to this issue before publication with a simple simulation, which showed loss of Type I error